fnaumenko/bioStat/README.md

 Only common chromosomes for the compared pair are considered (unless it is limited by the option `-c|--chr`).

 Be careful by using standard naming conventions like *abc?.bed*, *a\*.bed*.
-You must be sure that first of the lexically recognized files is really primary, and that all other files really need to be compared.<br>
+You must be sure that first of the lexically recognized files is really primary, and that all other files really need to be compared.

-For more details about file name list see ```-l|--list``` option.
+For more details about list of file names see `-l|--list` option.

 #### Output
 The program displays (and optionally duplicates to the file) the coefficients for each chromosome and the total, if it is specified.<br>